 - You file a Petition for Expungement when the ARD is complete

-As an experienced Pennsylvania ARD lawyer, I will help you apply for and get approved for the ARD program.
+As an experienced Pennsylvania ARD lawyer, I will provide you with the necessary support and guidance to successfully apply for and get approved for ARD for DUI in PA.

-What Will Disqualify Me from ARD for my DUI?
+What Will Disqualify Me from ARD for DUI

 In most cases, the ARD program is not available to individuals charged with DUI under the following circumstances: